zoolab-org/clinic_lab/lab_opmode/README.md

+# Lab for Demonstrating ECB Encryption Weakness

+## Create the runtime environment

+`make docker-build`

+## Invoke the runtime environment

+`make docker-run`

+Please note that the current working directory is mapped into `/workdir` in the runtime environment.

+The following commands can be used in the runtime environment.

-## List formats supports by ImageMagick
+## List formats supported by ImageMagick

 `magick -list format`